Infolinks

 FROM EMP

-WHERE &PARM_1 = EPTNO
+WHERE &PARM_1 = :D EPTNO

-you have created a link between the queries in the Data Model view with
+Note how the WHERE clause makes a bind reference to DEPTNO, which was selected in the parent query.
+Also, this example assumes that you have created a link between the queries in the Data Model view with no columns specified.

-clause is replaced by a lexical reference):· SELECT ENAME, SAL FROM EMP &where_clause
+· SELECT ENAME, SAL FROM EMP &where_clause

-parameter contains a reference to a bind variable, you must specify the value in the After Form trigger or earlier.
+· If the value of the where_clause parameter contains a reference to a bind variable, you must specify the value in the After Form trigger or earlier.
 You would get an error if you supplied the following value for the parameter in the Before Report trigger:

 WHERE SAL = :new_bind